WinTeach/AD2Template/README.md

 - Fetches user attributes from Active Directory.
 - Renders Jinja2 templates with AD attributes.
+- Replace variables in templates file- and folder names with AD attributes.
 - Configurable template and output folders.
 - Supports cleanup of the output folder before generating new files.